rails/weblog/_posts/2019-02-22-zeitwerk-integration-in-rails-6-beta-2.markdown

 Rails.autoloaders.once
 ```

-but since `Rails.autoloaders` is an enumerable, there won't be too many use case for direct access, probably.
+but since `Rails.autoloaders` is an enumerable, there won't be too many use cases for direct access, probably.

 ## Inspecting autoloders activity